aguscruspe/aguscruspe/README.md

 ---

-- 👨‍💻 As an ungraduated Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As an ungraduated Software Engineer, curently halfway through my degree.
+I'm constantly learning and exploring new technologies to improve my skills whereas im exapandiming my knowlege in Full Stack Development Path as a student mastering these skills and loving to learn and built new proyects, products in a innovate and creative way.
-- 💬 Ask me about my experience with Mobile Application Development, Machine Learning.
 - 🌱 I’m diving deeper into _[Machine Learning](https://www.coursera.org/browse/data-science/machine-learning)_ and _[AI](https://www.deeplearning.ai/)_

 ## 🛠 &nbsp;Tech Stack